The Insight to Sciatica Nerve Pain

 What types of diagnosis?

-Our doctor may ask and conduct one or more of the following tests to determine whether you have sciatica nerve pain:
+Our Specialist may ask and conduct one or more of the following tests to determine whether you have sciatica nerve pain:

 - History of symptoms.
-Sciatica is a symptom that varies from one person to another and depends on the condition that’s causing it.
+The symptoms of sciatica varies from one person to another and depends on the condition that’s causing it.
 To diagnose sciatica, our doctor will first want to get your full medical history.
 This includes whether you have had any recent injuries, where you feel the pain, and how the pain feels.

 - Physical examination.
 Our doctor will include testing your muscle strength and reflexes.
 He might also ask you to do some stretching and moving exercises to determine which activities cause more pain.